 Fenton was a founding member of Businesses for Social Responsibility to encourage companies to improve their environmental and labor practices.
 Today, it is a global network with offices in Asia, Europe and North America and more than 250 member companies committed to sustainable business strategies.

-Upon Nelson Mandela’s release from prison after 27 years, Fenton handled media relations for his first American tour.
-We wanted to help pass sanctions against South Africa.
-We later served as advisors to his successful 1994 presidential campaign, building on our work on behalf of the African National Congress in the 1980s.
+Prior to Nelson Mandela’s release from prison after 27 years, Fenton worked to help pass sanctions against South Africa.
+After he was freed, we handled media relations for Mandela’s first U.S. tour.
+In 1994, our founder David Fenton went to South Africa as an advisor to his 1994 Presidential campaign, building on the firm’s work for the African National Congress starting in the early 1980s.

 Our campaign against the toxic pesticide Alar in apples created such a groundswell of public opinion — the country literally stopped buying apples — that manufacturer Uniroyal withdrew it from the market.
 EPA banned it a year later.
 Sales of organic food took off as a result and have only gone up ever since.
 Our client was the Natural Resources Defense Council (NRDC).